OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Results Table](img/ex12_cell8.PNG)

-From our filtered set of 129 types, only five have profitable target price regions for our target date \(names of types shown in the next cell\).
+From our filtered set of 128 types, only five have profitable target price regions for our target date \(names of types shown in the next cell\).
 When will it be profitable to place a bid order for one of these types?
-We can answer this question by graphing bid and target price for the day \(this is a graph of the first type: 500MN Cold-Gas Enduring Microwarpdrive\):
+We can answer this question by graphing bid and target price for the day.
+Consider the plot for 500MN Cold-Gas Enduring Microwarpdrive, our first profitable type:

 ![Profitable Times for 500MN Cold-Gas Enduring Microwarpdrive](img/ex12_cell9.PNG)